-The Project does not interfere with, or destroy, the historic integrity of the property and structure as it aims to repair specific elements of the building.
+The Project does not interfere with, or destroy, the historic integrity of the property and structure as it aims to repair and restore architectural specific features of the building.

 10. New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment will be unimpaired.